Chinese Studies BA

 Year abroad

-As part of this degree you'll spend a year studying at Nanjing University in China, one of the highest-ranked universities in the country.
+As part of this degree you'll spend a year studying at one of our partner universities in mainland China or Taiwan, one of the highest-ranked universities in the country.

 On your year abroad you'll continue to take intensive courses in Chinese language, building on the skills you'll learn during your time at Sheffield.
 Like in Sheffield, you'll also have the opportunity to learn about the culture, politics, and history of China through optional modules.